Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Result

 \section{Result}

-We first analyze the single log-linear fits characterized by $\kKS$, $\bKS$, and $\sigKS$, examining their dependence on ionization condition in~\autoref{sec:ion_cond} and their variation from galaxy to galaxy in~\autoref{sec:res_each_galaxy}.
-We then examine the deviation from the log-linear relation in~\autoref{sec:non_log_linear}.
-Finally, in~\autoref{sec:diff_spatial_scale}, we investigate the spatial scale dependence of the log-linear relationship.
+We first analyze the single log-log linear fits characterized by $\kKS$, $\bKS$, and $\sigKS$, examining their dependence on ionization condition in~\autoref{sec:ion_cond} and their variation from galaxy to galaxy in~\autoref{sec:res_each_galaxy}.
+We then examine the deviation from the log-log linear relation in~\autoref{sec:non_log_linear}.
+Finally, in~\autoref{sec:diff_spatial_scale}, we investigate the spatial scale dependence of the log-log linear relationship.